 Shira Cohen '16, President

 Shalom y’all!
-I’m Shira, a junior in the History department from Charleston, South Carolina.
-You can usually catch me draaaawling and wearing gray, stripes, or both.
-I enjoy coloring in the lines, writing like Leonardo da Vinci, cooking industrial quantities of food, grits, and giving embarrassingly enthusiastic tours of the CJL.
+I’m Shira, a senior in the History department from Charleston, South Carolina.
+You can usually find me in the CJL, at this one particular spot in Lewis, or this other particular carrell in Firestone.
+I keep a toothbrush in my backpack at all times, I'm on Team Golden Delicious for best dhall apple, and I drawl when I'm tired or talking to my family on the phone #843.
+I enjoy coloring in the lines, writing like Leonardo da Vinci, grits, and giving embarrassingly enthusiastic tours of the CJL.
 Fun fact: I was stung by a scorpion in Israel the summer before my senior year of high school :/

 Josh Roberts '17, Vice President